Conservative Party of Canada: Canadian identity, social policies and immigration

 The party supports maintaining the Official Languages Act ensuring that English and French have equality of status in Canada.
 It also calls for the protection of Canada's history, culture and heritage.
 It also supports the re-establishment of the Office of Religious Freedom.
 The Conservative Party constitution also supports maintaining the constitutional Monarchy of Canada.

-The party currently calls for an immigration system that is "non-partisan, welcoming and well-managed" that encourages merit-based immigration and enticement of skilled workers to Canada to boost the economy whilst also taking a zero tolerance stance on illegal immigration and ensuring that immigrants speak English or French.
-The Conservatives also want to streamline the process of granting Canadian citizenship to foreign born children adopted by Canadian nationals, speed up the validation of refugee claims and give help to persecuted religious and sexual minorities whilst ensuring those who do not meet refugee status are escorted out of the country.
+The party has called for an immigration system that is "non-partisan, welcoming and well-managed" that encourages merit-based immigration and enticement of skilled workers to Canada to boost the economy while also taking a zero tolerance stance on illegal immigration and ensuring that immigrants speak English or French.
+The Conservatives also want to streamline the process of granting Canadian citizenship to foreign born children adopted by Canadian nationals, speed up the validation of refugee claims and give help to persecuted religious and sexual minorities while ensuring those who do not meet refugee status are escorted out of the country.
 Some MPs within the party have proposed a Canadian values test for prospective immigrants and long-term visitors, although this has not been adopted as a policy as a whole.

 Following the 2019–20 Hong Kong protests, several members of the party including former leader Erin O'Toole called on the Canadian government to grant asylum to fleeing Hong Kong pro-democracy protesters facing extradition orders to China.
 The party also proposes eliminating birthright citizenship unless one of the parents of a child born in Canada has permanent residency or Canadian citizenship.

+Incumbent Conservative leader Pierre Poilievre has vocally criticized the immigration policies of Justin Trudeau's Liberal government and supports significantly restricting numbers of temporary residents and asylum seekers coming into Canada.

+The Conservative Party has promised to reduce the number of new permanent residents admitted to Canada to 250,000 per year, down from nearly 500,000 admitted to Canada in 2024.
+Poilievre instead argues that immigration intake should be linked to housing supply and that the Conservatives will introduce a cap on the number of foreign workers and further border control and background screening measures of immigrants.

+The Conservatives also support a stricter policy on illegal immigration by amending the "Safe Third Country Agreement" and the reintroduction of visa requirements for Mexico.

 Law and order

 The Conservative Party generally supports a tough law and order stance.
-Presently, the party argues for a national register for convicted pedophiles, stricter sentences against repeat offenders, ending early release for violent felons and believes that victims of violent crime should have a say in National Parole Board decisions.
+Presently, the party argues for a national register for convicted child sexual offenders, stricter sentences against repeat offenders, ending early release for violent felons and believes that victims of violent crime should have a say in National Parole Board decisions.
 The party also supports the creation of a cross-federal task force to tackle organized crime, human trafficking and threats to national security.
+Some Conservative MPs are in favour of the death penalty which is currently abolished in Canada.